 AWS connections

-A connection to AWS requires specifying your access key ID, secret access key, and the default region:
+This approach requires specifying your access key ID, secret access key, and the default region in the AWS connection properties:

 If you have multiple AWS accounts and want one of them to define all the permissions that may be needed for workflows defined by OpenOps templates, consider installing the OpenOpsApp AWS Role Stack.
 Even if you don’t, you can download the stack and use it as a reference when configuring permissions for your workflows.